danesparza/Pushover.NET/README.md

 Pushover.NET
 ============

-.NET Wrapper for the Pushover API
+.NET Wrapper for the [Pushover](http://pushover.net) API.
+Pushover makes it easy to send real-time notifications to your Android and iOS devices.

 ### Quick Start